Skip to Content

 This Steak Stir-Fry Puts Take-Out to Shame.

 Fast and healthy: two of our favorite adjectives when it comes to weeknight dinners.
 If you’re anything like us, you’re constantly looking to mix up your weeknight meal rotation.
 Verdant, crisp snow peas and a fragrant garlic-butter sauce mean that this easy steak stir fry is the perfect way to welcome spring.
-For more garlic stir fry goodness, check out our Garlic Shrimp Stir Fry recipe.
+For more garlic stir fry goodness, check out our Garlic Shrimp Stir Fry or our Cumin Beef recipe.

 Easy.
 Steak.
 Butter.
 Garlic.
 Do we have your attention?
 Let’s get started!